Rare (company): Microsoft era (2002–present)

-Since 2018, Rare has been working with Dlala Studios on a Battletoads revival for the Xbox One and Windows.
-Microsoft and Rare also collaborated with Nintendo in 2019 to add Banjo & Kazooie as playable characters in the crossover Nintendo Switch fighting game Super Smash Bros.
-Ultimate.
+Since 2018, Rare has been working with Dlala Studios on a Battletoads revival for the Xbox One and Windows, which was eventually released in 2020.
+Rare would also reconnect with Nintendo in 2019 through the addition of Banjo & Kazooie as playable characters in the crossover fighting game Super Smash Bros.
+Ultimate for the Nintendo Switch as well as re-releases of their games on Nintendo Switch Online.
 At the X019 event in November 2019, Rare announced it was developing Everwild, an action-adventure game for Windows and Xbox Series X/S. As of January 2020, Rare had more than 200 employees, after growing at a consistent pace for five years.
+On October 14, 2024, Microsoft announced that Duncan will be promoted to head of Xbox Game Studios in November to succeed the outgoing Alan Hartman, with Joe Neate and Jim Horth to succeed him as studio heads.

+In July 2025, Microsoft cancelled Everwild amidst significant layoffs in Microsoft divisions; the game's director Gregg Mayles and executive producer Louise O'Connor, both longtime Rare employees, were reported to have left the company.